cisco-asp-web/LTRMSI-3000/lab_1/lab_1-guide.md

 ![berlin connectivity](../topo_drawings/lab1-berlin-connectivity.png)

-You can now exit the Berlin container and return to the SSH session on the topology host (still in visual code)
+You can now exit the Berlin VM and return to the SSH session on the topology host (still in visual code)

 ### Amsterdam and Rome Containers